aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/rows-and-columns/update-references-in-other-worksheets-while-deleting-blank-columns-and-rows-in-a-worksheet/_index.md

 {{% alert color="primary" %}}

-When you delete blank columns and rows in a worksheet, its references in other worksheets become invalid.
+When you delete blank columns and rows in a worksheet, **their** references in other worksheets become invalid.
 If you want to avoid this behavior and ensure that references to the current worksheet in other worksheets are also updated, use the [**DeleteOptions.GetUpdateReference()**](https://reference.aspose.com/cells/cpp/aspose.cells/deleteoptions/getupdatereference/) property and set it to **true**.

 {{% /alert %}}